rodo/tsung-gis/doc/xyz.rst

 Other exports
 =============

-The following functions are exported but are not callable directly on a Tsung scenario.
+The following functions are exported but are not callable directly in Tsung's scenarios.

 * get_urlfrom/2